 Informal upright (Moyogi style)

-The informal upright, or Moyogi as its known in Japan, is very commonly found in nature.
+The informal upright, or Moyogi as its known in Japanese, is commonly found in nature.
 It’s basically identical to the formal upright (chokkan) style with the exception that the trunk has an S shape as opposed to the conventional straight trunk.

 The shohin bonsai style